ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 Again, let us remind and encourage you -- _**it is part of our job**_ to help you access Allegheny College resources that will enable your safety and success.

-In many situations, the following list of resources may help:
+In many situations, the following list of resources may prove useful:

 * [The Maytum Center for Student Success](https://sites.allegheny.edu/studentsuccess/)
 * [Allegheny College Counseling Center](https://sites.allegheny.edu/counseling/)